nobalmohan/nobal.in/content/blog/travel/india/bangalore-day-trip-shivanasamudra-falls-barachukki-falls-br-hills.md

 date: '2017-05-15'
 ---

-If you are looking for a day long road trip close to Bangalore, then BR hills and Shivanasamudra Falls would be a perfect choice for a picnic.
+If you are looking for a day long road trip close to Bangalore, then BR hills and Shivanasamudra Falls would be a perfect choice for a picnic day trip.

 Shivanasamudra Falls on Kaveri river is 3 hours drive from Bangalore on the way to Mysore.
 It's a bluff type waterfall and a hydroelectric power station was setup in 1909.
 The view is spectacular from the opposite ridge where Karnataka tourism department have constructed staircase and a small watch platform for an 180-degree view.
 Vehicle fee is collected by the forest department to enter the view platform.